VITAP-Student-Project/vit_vtop/README.md

 ## 🚀 Features

-This package allows Flutter applications to interact with the VTOP system for various academic operations:
+This package allows Flutter/Dart applications to interact with the VTOP system for various academic operations:

 - **🔐 Authentication**
   - Secure login and session management